Lonnie Lynn: College basketball career

 On January 29, 1962, Lynn registered for the second semester at Upper Iowa University.
-He had been encouraged to enrol at what was a smaller school by his high school coach who believed it would give Lynn more individual attention.
+He had been encouraged to enroll at what was a smaller school by his high school coach who believed it would give Lynn more individual attention.
 On February 3, he recorded 24 points in his collegiate debut against Buena Vista College.

 Lynn attended Michigan State University for a brief time but withdrew after he experienced academic and personal problems.
 He transferred to Wilberforce University for the 1963–64 season; Lynn appeared in five games before he was ruled ineligible in December 1963 by the National Association of Intercollegiate Athletics (NAIA) because Wilberforce did not disclose he was a transfer.
 He returned to Wilberforce for the 1964–65 season and was selected to the NAIA All-District second-team.
 Lynn averaged 22.2 points and 23 rebounds per game during the 1965–66 season.

 Lynn majored in sociology at Wilberforce University.